Q. What is Amazon CloudFront?

-Amazon CloudFront charges are based on actual usage of the service in four areas: Data Transfer Out, HTTP/HTTPS Requests, Invalidation Requests, and Dedicated IP Custom SSL certificates associated with a CloudFront distribution.
+Amazon CloudFront charges are based on actual usage of the service in five areas: Data Transfer Out, HTTP/HTTPS Requests, Invalidation Requests, Real-time Log Requests, and Dedicated IP Custom SSL certificates associated with a CloudFront distribution.

 With the AWS Free Usage Tier, you can get started with Amazon CloudFront for free and keep your rates down as you grow your usage.
 All CloudFront customers receive 1 TB data transfer out and 10,000,000 HTTP and HTTPS Requests for Amazon CloudFront free of charge, even when these limits are exceeded.
 If

 - Data Transfer Out to Internet